 You play iOS games

-If like to play iOS games – and I don’t mean solitaire or crossword puzzles – then you definitely want an iPad Pro.
-With the latest A12 processor, these models have desktop speed, and the graphics are astounding.
+If like to play iOS games – and I don’t mean solitaire or crossword puzzles – then you should probably choose between the iPad Pro and iPad Air.
+These models have desktop speed, and the graphics are excellent.
 Be aware that some games take up a lot of storage, but with the base iPad Pro models now with 128 GB, you may not need to pay the Apple tax for more.
-But, as above, if you have a 2018 iPad Pro, you won’t see much boost with the newest models.
-They have essentially the same processor, and initial tests have shown that the raw speed of these models isn’t very different.
+However, if you do need a lot of storage, the iPad Air is limited to 256 GB, whereas you can order an iPad Pro with 1 TB.

 You need lots of storage